isaiahwong/cz4153/README.md

 - [Metamask](https://metamask.io/download/)

 # Quickstart
+> Warning, do not switch networks in the middle of a bidding.
+It clears the localstorage cache.

 The smart contracts have been deployed on the testnet `Sepolia network` where you can run the `DNS dApp` directly without running a local node.

 ### 1. Enable testnet on metamask